abztrakt/mdot-codestar/README.md

 * static/ - this directory contains static web assets used by your application
 * .ebextensions/ - this directory contains the Django configuration file that allows AWS Elastic Beanstalk to deploy your Django application
+* sample.env - sample environment variables file used for local development

 Getting Started